 There is no visitor parking within the Cadigal Terraces car park.

-You may be eligible for a City of Sydney visitor parking permit.
-This allows you to park anywhere in Pyrmont where the parking signs indicate “Area 20”.
+You may be eligible for City of Sydney visitor parking permits, which take the form of single-use, one-day ‘scratchies’.
+These allow you to park anywhere in Pyrmont where the parking signs indicate “Area 20”.
 For more information about this program, visit the City of Sydney’s Visitor Parking Permit page.

-For large or bulky items, book a pickup on the City of Sydney website.
+Large or bulky items – book a pickup on the City of Sydney website.

 ARCHITECTURAL AND LANDSCAPING STANDARDS